luis-a-miranda/DataCamp-Visualizing-COVID19/README.md

 ## Results:

-Comparison of China vs Rest of the World (hardest hit countries) as of Mid-March 2020.
+Results show how the virus grew in China and Rest of the World (hardest hit countries) as of Mid-March 2020.

 <table>
   <tr>